SwannSG/jspy/README.md

 It is also possible to add your own Constructor names to ensure *type* identifies them intelligently.

-To do this set OBJ_TYPES is py_lite.js.
+To do this set OBJ_TYPES in py_lite.js.

 OBJ_TYPES is an array.Each element in OBJ_TYPE is an array of two elements [Constructor, stringToReturn].